mastrojs/mastrojs.github.io/data/guide/deploy.md

 Since static sites are completely pre-generated, they're usually faster and cheaper to host than running a server.
 However, as we'll see in the next couple of chapters, there are some things that you cannot do with a static site.

-Since GitHub Pages only offers static site hosting, if you need to dynamically generate pages on-demand, you need a production server, as offered by [Deno Deploy](https://deno.com/deploy), [Fly.io](https://fly.io/), [Render](https://render.com/), or any server that can run Deno or Node.js, even via Docker.
+Since GitHub Pages only offers static site hosting, if you need to dynamically generate pages on-demand, you need a production server, as offered by [Deno Deploy](https://deno.com/deploy), [Fly.io](https://fly.io/), [Render](https://render.com/), or any server that can run Deno, Node.js or Bun – even if it's via Docker.

 Basically it's just running the following command on their server: